 Overview and Scrutiny

-Scrutiny is a statutory service and helps to ensure that local public services are delivered effectively, efficiently and in the best interests of residents.
+Overview and Scrutiny helps to ensure local public services are delivered effectively, efficiently and in the best interests of residents.
 It is an important mechanism through which public accountability can be exercised.
-All Councillors (except Cabinet Members) can participate in the scrutiny of the Council and its partners.
 The primary role of scrutiny is to hold local decision makers to account and to help improve local services by:

 - Undertaking investigations into services or policy areas which are of interest or concern to people in Haringey